Our Evangelical friends see that we've surrendered to Jesus and say we are "born again" but some have trouble

 Christians face persecution for trying to help people see the humanity of the unborn, honouring the sanctity of marriage, and attempting to protect youth from the media's normalization of sex, drugs, and violence.
 Christians have got to cooperate like never before, and it will be easier if we understand each other.
-We wrote a song called "We've Got to Organize"
+We wrote the song "We've got to Organize " about it.

 Here we lay Catholicism at the feet of our Evangelical friends.
 We are not trying to gloss over differences but our hope is that all Christians will love one another as He has loved us (Jn 13:34).
 We are not apologists.
 We are simply a Catholic couple responding to Jesus' prayer "that they may all be one, as you Father, are in me and I am in you."
 (Jn 17:21) "Let us not give up meeting together... let us encourage one another."
 (Heb 10:25), "Wherever two or three are gathered in my name, I am there among them."
 (Mat 18:20).